 This step by step diy project is about play table plans.
 This woodworking project features detailed instructions regarding the construction of a wooden table with storage.
 Make sure you adjust the size of the table to suit your needs.
 Always pre-drill the components before inserting the screws, to prevent the wood from splitting.
 Align everything with attention, making sure the components fit each other before adding the glue and the screws.

 It is essential to choose the right materials before starting the construction and the assembly of the kids table.
 As you will see in the project, you need to choose durable lumber with a nice appearance, such as pine, cedar or redwood.
 Make sure the components are in a good visual condition and choose professional tools when adjusting their size.
 Take accurate measurements and join the components with glue and screws.
+See all my Premium Plans HERE.

 Projects made from these plans